 I remember my first visit to Sharece back in April of this year.
 My mother has been a client of hers for quite some time and was on me about me making my first appointment.
 My last relaxer was a little over a month prior to that initial appointment and having been relaxed (chemical straightening a.k.a. permed) for longer than I care to admit.
 I was used to a certain look.
-I was adamant about getting my relaxer retouched (yes, at my first appointment) but after our consultation, we mutually decided on a service that much less invasive -- a silk press.
-I wasn't totally sold on it (at first) because I was unfamiliar with that process.
+I was adamant about getting my relaxer retouched (yes, at my first appointment) but after our consultation, we mutually decided on a service that was much less invasive — a silk press.
+I wasn’t totally sold on it (at first) because I was unfamiliar with that process.
 However, the truth is that my hair was over-processed and the silk press was the best way to go.

 Deciding against that relaxer retouch was one of the best decisions I’ve made this year.
 I was able to keep my usual look, get my hair to a healthier state, and gained a new relationship in the process.
 Sharece’s knowledge and love for healthy hair made me comfortable enough to start the journey to being natural (no chemicals) with her.
 Therefore, I wanted to share that knowledge with all of you.

 Sharece, thank you so much for allowing me to interview you!

 How would you describe Hair Youphoria in 3 words?

 Customer Driven Services – Everything I do is centered on the customers’ needs and desires.

 How long have you been a haircare specialist?

 I entered the hair care industry many years ago.
 However, I began specializing in hair care in 2005.

 Simply put — learning, sharing, and service.
 Customers trust my expertise and follow my advice which allows for excellent results.
 As a trusted professional it is important to take classes regularly.
 Knowledge is beneficial to everyone involved.